checkout: General SCM

 • Exclude changes from depot path: Changes can be filtered to not trigger a build if all of the files within a change match the specified path.
 For examples, see Exclude Changes From Depot Path.

-• Exclude changes from user: Changes owned by the Perforce Helix Server user specified in the filter will not be built.
+• Exclude changes from user: Changes owned by the Perforce Helix Core Server user specified in the filter will not be built.

 • Exclude changes from outside Java pattern: Changes can be filtered to not trigger a build if none of the files within a change match the Java patterns (regular expression) listed.
 For examples, see Exclude Changes From Outside Java Pattern.